Agave Propagation From Seed.

 My preferred method is to germinate the seeds in a 100% humidity environment at 20-25 deg.
 C. To achieve this , I needed some way to ensure constant temperature and humidity.
 Seeds are germinated on damp kitchen towel enclosed in small plastic receptacles placed on a heating plate.

 The heating plate has two temperature sensors, one in thermal contact with the plate and one to measure ambient temperature.
 A micro controller monitors the temperature and controls power to the heating element that is thermally bonded to an aluminium plate.
 The lcd display indicates the set temperature, plate temperature and heater duty cycle.

 Once germinated, the seeds are transferred to individual pots and placed into a propagator at 21 deg.
 C. To transfer the seeds to a pot, a small hole is made in the compost with a pair of tweezers and the seed is dropped into the hole.
 Once there is some green colour to the shoot the hole is filled in around the seed and clean sand sprinkled onto the compost surface .It is important at this stage to keep the compost moist at all times./p>

 Seedlings in individual pots on month after sowing.

 After a few weeks the first leaf will split at the bottom and the second leaf will emerge.
 This leaf will resemble a normal leaf.
 Some time later, the third leaf will emerge and the seedling will start to take on the appearance of its parents.

-After about a month, I usually start adding about a quarter strength balanced liquid feed at least once a month when I water the pots.
-Once the plants are big enough to handle I transfer them to individual pots.
-If they were sown spaced apart they could remain in the seed trays until the next spring.
-It all depends on how tangled up I think the roots will become.
+After about a month, I usually start adding about a quarter strength balanced liquid feed at least once a month when I water the pots. the plants will remain in those pots until they are large enough to need potting on.

 On the next page we take a look propagation by coring.